habibulilalbaab/LEB-Monitoring/README.md

 - Toast notification to notify critical battery.
 - Monitor your 3S battery using web browser with access ESP IP Address.
 - Auto charging battery when connecting charger.
+- Works as internal battery or backup battery aka laptop power bank (you need setup buck converter if using power bank mode).

 ## Components & Software
 - NodeMCU ESP8266